Assata Shakur: New Jersey Turnpike shootout

-On May 2, 1973, at about 12:45 a.m., Assata Shakur, along with Zayd Malik Shakur (born James F. Costan) and Sundiata Acoli (born Clark Squire), were stopped on the New Jersey Turnpike in East Brunswick for driving with a broken tail light by State Trooper James Harper, backed up by Trooper Werner Foerster in a second patrol vehicle.
-The vehicle was "slightly" exceeding the speed limit.
-Recordings of Trooper Harper calling the dispatcher were played at the trials of both Acoli and Assata Shakur.
+On May 2, 1973, at about 12:45 a.m., Assata Shakur, along with Zayd Malik Shakur and Sundiata Acoli, were stopped on the New Jersey Turnpike in East Brunswick by State Trooper James Harper—backed up by Trooper Werner Foerster in a second patrol vehicle—for driving with a broken tail light.
+Also, the vehicle was "slightly" exceeding the speed limit.
+Recordings of Trooper Harper calling the dispatcher were played at the trials of both Acoli and Assata.

 The stop occurred 200 yd south of what was then the Turnpike Authority administration building.
-Acoli was driving the two-door vehicle, Assata Shakur was seated in the right front seat, and Zayd Shakur was in the right rear seat.
+Acoli was driving the two-door vehicle, Assata was seated in the right front seat, and Zayd was in the right rear seat.
 Trooper Harper asked the driver for identification, noticed a discrepancy, asked him to get out of the car, and questioned him at the rear of the vehicle.

-With the questioning of Acoli, accounts by participants of the confrontation begin to differ (see the witnesses section below).
-A shootout ensued in which Trooper Foerster was shot twice in the head with his own gun and killed, Zayd Shakur was killed, and Assata Shakur and Trooper Harper were wounded.
+With the questioning of Acoli, accounts by participants of the confrontation begin to differ.
 According to initial police statements, at this point one or more of the suspects had begun firing with semiautomatic handguns, and Trooper Foerster fired four times before falling mortally wounded.
 At Acoli's trial, Harper testified that the gunfight started "seconds" after Foerster arrived at the scene.
-At this trial, Harper said that Foerster reached into the vehicle, pulled out and held up a semi-automatic pistol and ammunition magazine, and said "Jim, look what I found", while facing Harper at the rear of the vehicle.
-The police ordered Assata Shakur and Zayd Shakur to put their hands on their laps and not to move; Harper said that Assata Shakur reached down to the right of her right leg, pulled out a pistol, and shot him in the shoulder, after which he retreated to behind his vehicle.
-Questioned by prosecutor C. Judson Hamlin, Harper said he saw Foerster shot just as Assata Shakur was hit by bullets from Harper's gun.
+Harper further testified that Foerster reached into the vehicle, pulled out and held up a semi-automatic pistol and ammunition magazine, and said, "Jim, look what I found," while facing Harper at the rear of the vehicle.

+The police ordered Assata and Zayd to put their hands on their laps and not to move.
+Harper said that Assata reached down to the right of her right leg, pulled out a pistol, and shot him in the shoulder, after which he retreated behind his vehicle.
+Questioned by prosecutor C. Judson Hamlin, Harper said he saw Foerster shot just as Assata was hit by bullets from Harper's gun.
 In his opening statement to a jury, Hamlin said that Acoli shot Foerster with a .38 caliber semiautomatic pistol and used Foerster's own gun to "execute him".
 According to the testimony of State Police investigators, two jammed semi-automatic pistols were discovered near Foerster's body.